SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 | **I**nteroperable | May not allow for connections between datasets | Through its use of GSEA, sPARcRNA_Viz allows for the meaningful connection of datasets: scRNA-seq data can be used in association with gene ontology.
 In addition, visualizations generated for each dataset can be compared with each other |
 | **R**eusable | May only support the formatting of one dataset | sPARcRNA_Viz be used with multiple datasets due to the ability to specify parameters.
 Likewise, sPARcRNA_Viz offers a security benefit through its use of input validation |

-Additional information surrounding these applications is detailed in the sPARcRNA_Viz FAIR Practices document found [here](#fair-practices).

 # Additional Information
 ## Issue Reporting
 Please utilize the **Issues** tab of this repository should you encounter any problems with sPARcRNA_Viz.